FEDIT-JE/fedit-je/README.md

 # Hi there 👋

-I'm a 22 year old software developer from Switzerland.
-I have a strong passion for coding and continuously learning new technologies to enhance my skills.
-Here's a bit more about me:
+I am a 22-year-old software developer from Switzerland, deeply passionate about coding and the continuous pursuit of knowledge.
+My focus is on staying at the forefront of technology by learning new languages, frameworks, and tools to refine my skill set and deliver efficient, scalable solutions.
+I am always eager to take on new challenges that push the boundaries of my expertise.

 ## 🚀 About Me
 - 🌍 Based in Switzerland